matejsvajger/laravel-distillery/README.md

 ### Pagination

-By default you will get a paginated response of 15 items.
+`distill()` will return a paginated response of 15 items.
 This is the default Eloquent model value on `$perPage` property.
 You can adjust it by overwriting the value in your model or set a default value for `limit` in [distillery model property](#default-filter-values-per-model).

 To add pagination links to the view call `$products->links();` in your blade template: